Danny1218/03/project_tasks.md

 47. Incorporate Monte Carlo Tree Search (MCTS) elements.
 48. Implement sampling improvements with a minimal MCTS loop.
 49. Document the self-improvement and evaluation process.
 50. Finalize and refactor the project; update documentation accordingly.
+(DONE)

+Finalized and refactored implementation across codebase and documentation.